JiahengHu/JiahengHu.github.io/about.md

 title: About
 permalink: /about/
 ---
 My name is Wei Zhang.
+I am a graduate student at Columbia Unversity.
+I have spent wonderful 6 years at University of Waterloo for my undergrad study.
+My research interests are machine learning, precision medicine and computer vision.
+I am still building my homepage.

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.

 ### Contact me